Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 • Bacula managed backup using Oracle dump mode.
 This is quick and easy to set up, but is limited in scope to smaller databases and does not support point-in-time recovery or incremental backups.

 • RMAN managed backup (Oracle SBT mode).
 Also known as Oracle Recovery Manager (RMAN), it is an original Oracle database server feature, meaning there’s no need to install it manually – it’s already included on the server side.
 This mode uses the excellent RMAN backup tool and APIs to allow Bacula to initiate more advanced backup modes that support PITR, incremental and differential database backups, and can take advantage of RMAN’s change tracking feature to improve incremental backup performance.
-It’s also the most user-friendly since RMAN uses one interface for all of the operating systems which makes it a lot less complicated.
+It’s also the most user-friendly since RMAN uses one interface for all of the operating systems, which makes it a lot less complicated.

 Since RMAN-based backup type is the preferred solution, here are some of the most noticeable advantages of using it:

 • Incremental backups.
-This type of backup is keeping and backing up only those blocks which were changed in some way since the last full backup.
+This type of backup is keeping and backing up only those blocks that were changed in some way since the last full backup.
 This backup approach requires far less storage space than the traditional one and adds more flexibility to the restoration process in case of some sort of disaster.

 • Encrypted backups.
 RMAN can easily encrypt your database using the integrated backup encryption capability.
-There’s one distinction between creating such backup on a disk and creating that same backup directly on a tape.
+There’s one distinction between creating such a backup on a disk and creating that same backup directly on a tape.
 For disk – the database in question much enable the Advanced Security Option.
 For tape – RMAN has to use Oracle SBT interface but there’s no need for Advanced Security Option to be enabled.

 • Block media recovery.
 If the amount of corrupt data is relatively small, you don’t really need to restore the entire backup to fix it – this feature is called block media recovery and can be used without taking the file itself offline, as well.